JeffersonLab/rfClassifier/docsrc/source/admin_guide/certified_install.rst

 The model will have a README.md file in it's root.
 Follow the instructions in it for setting it up.
-This will likely include building an architecture dependent Python virtual environment, running the test/test_model.py script, and updating the audit/release notes.
-You will need to repeat this step for every supported architecture.
+This will likely include building an architecture dependent Python virtual environment, running the test/test_model.py script, and updating the audit/release notes.  **You will need to repeat this step for every supported architecture** excluding audit/release notes updates.

 Once the model has been setup for the architecture, make the needed directories under the rf_classifer certified application directory and copy over the new model.  **You will need to repeat this step for every supported architecture.**::